Choa Chu Kang Combined Temple murder: Investigations

 On 24 February 2016, the Singapore Police Force were notified by the Malaysian authorities that Loh had crossed the Malaysian border and was on the way to Singapore.
 The investigating officers were able to approach Loh at the Woodlands Checkpoint, where he was arrested and brought into police custody.
-Two days later, on 26 February 2016, 47-year-old Loh Suan Lit was officially charged with murder at a district court for Tan's death.
+Two days later, on 26 February 2016, Loh Suan Lit was officially charged with murder at a district court for Tan's death.
 On the same day of Loh's indictment, 50-year-old part-time coffee shop worker Khor Tzoong Meng was also charged in court for murdering 38-year-old logistics worker Ang Kim Keat at Hougang two days before.
 Khor was eventually sentenced to eight years' imprisonment for manslaughter in July 2017.
 If Loh was found guilty of murder under Singaporean law, he would be facing the death penalty.

 After his indictment, Loh was brought back to the temple on 2 March 2016, where he would re-enact how he broke into the temple to commit burglary, which was likely what led to the murder of Tan Poh Huat that night.
 He also led the police to a hardware store where he purchased the tools he was said to have used to commit the burglary that ultimately led to Tan's murder, which became known as the "Choa Chu Kang Combined Temple murder" in Singaporean media.
 On 4 March 2016, Loh was remanded to the medical centre in Changi Prison for psychiatric evaluation.